falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 Source and extrator plugins can also optionally implement the `sdk.InitSchema` interface.
 In that case, `InitSchema()` will be used to to return a schema describing the data expected to be passed as a configuration during the plugin initialization.
 This follows the semantics documented for [`get_init_schema`](../plugin-api-reference/#const-char-plugin-get-init-schema-ss-plugin-schema-type-schema-type-required-no).
 Currently, the schema must follow the [JSON Schema specific](https://json-schema.org/), which in Go can also be easily auto-generated with external packages (e.g. [alecthomas/jsonschema](https:/github.com/alecthomas/jsonschema)).

 Source plugins can optionally implement the `sdk.OpenParams` interface.
-In that case, `OpenParams()` will be called before opening the event stream to obtains some suggested values that would valid parameters for `Open()`.
+If requested by the application, the framework may call `OpenParams()` before opening the event stream to obtains some suggested values that would valid parameters for `Open()`.
 For more details, see the documentation of [`list_open_params`](../plugin-api-reference/#const-char-plugin-list-open-params-ss-plugin-t-s-ss-plugin-rc-rc-required-no).

 Source plugin instances can optionally implement the `sdk.Closer` and `sdk.Progresser` interface.
 If `sdk.Closer` is implemented, the `Close()` method is called while closing the event stream and can be used to release the resources used by the plugin instance.
 If `sdk.Progresser` is implemented, the
 `Progress()` method is called by the SDK when the framework requests progress data about the event stream of the plugin instance. `Progress()` must return a `float64` with value between 0 and 1 representing the current progress percentage, and a string representation of the same progress value.